mendelgusmao/CGI-for-LCD-Smartie/README.md

 ------------------

 > ### PHP
->   To give some boost in PHP process startup, LCD4CGI comes with a crafted php.ini in scripts directory.
-This is a stripped version that doesn't make PHP load too many extensions.
-However, if you need to load a specific extension, just uncomment the line, as you would do normally.
+>   To give some boost in PHP process startup, write a crafted php.ini.
+This must a stripped version that doesn't make PHP load too many extensions.

 > ### Python
 >   While PHP (e.g.) allows to pass a file from the command line to be included in the called script, Python doesn't (or, at least, I don't know how to).
 When writing a Python script, put on the first line: